-Banking, and the regulations surrounding it (KYC / DD / CRS / FATCA, etc.) is ever-changing during these times.
-In Georgia and around the world.
+Banking, and the regulations surrounding it (KYC / DD / CRS / FATCA, etc.) is ever-changing during these times, both in Georgia and around the world.

 As it happens, Georgia used to be among the easiest places in the world to open a bank account.
-And when it comes to personal (not business) bank accounts, opened by individuals from certain (mostly EU) countries, this somewhat remains the case.
+And when it comes to personal (not business) bank accounts, opened by individuals from certain (mostly EU) countries, this remains somewhat true.

 But when it comes to business banking, and opening accounts for foreign-owned Georgian entities, things have changed drastically throughout 2019 and 2020, and at the time of writing this, rejections are far more common than approvals.
 To make matters worse, the rejections often come without any reason or possibility of recourse provided.

 In other instances, accounts do get opened, but then promptly frozen once the first few transactions are remitted.
-That’s particularly the case with one specific bank touted in a lot of groups for their “ease of opening” – while in reality, what good is an open account if it will only last for a few months.
+That’s particularly the case with one specific bank touted in a lot of groups for their “ease of opening”.
+What good is an open account if it will only last for a few months?

 As for securing accounts with Bank of Georgia, TBC, or any other local bank, my recommendation is to speak to someone who knows how the banks operate prior to completing your application.
 That’s unless your business is extremely straightforward and simple for a bank representative to understand, and you’re not expecting to receive any funds from abroad.

-Your prospects of getting approved also increase significantly if there’s a Georgian shareholder / board member in your company.
+Your chances of getting approved also increase significantly if there’s a Georgian shareholder / board member in your company.

 You can read more about your bank account options in Georgia here.